olufunmiruth/beginners_project/README.md

 # beginners_project
-This repository contains python projects for beginners .
+This repository contains some python project suitable for beginners.see the list below, try them and compare with the solutions.